wth-mvp-s/LT/dp900/reels/n21-40_reals_dp.md

 #### Q31.
 An extract, load, and transform (ELT) process requires

 - [ ] a separate transformation engine.
-B. a target data store powerful enough to transform data.
+- [x] a target data store powerful enough to transform data.
-C. data that is fully processed before being loaded to the target data store. a data pipeline that includes a transformation engine.
+- [ ] data that is fully processed before being loaded to the target data store.
+- [ ] data pipeline that includes a transformation engine.

 #### Q32.
 You need to create an Azure resource to store data in Azure Table storage.
 Which command should you run?

 - [ ] az storage share create
-B. az storage account create
+- [x] az storage account create
-C. az cosmosdb create
+- [ ] az cosmosdb create
-D. az storage container create
+- [ ] az storage container create